 Trader Joe’s has a plethora of Vegetarian, Vegan, Gluten Free and Kosher items.
 Whatever is in right now (Cookie Butter!
 Everything but the Bagel!)
 Trader Joe’s will capitalize on it by putting it in as many products as possible.
 Trader Joe’s was always Kosher friendly and as more vegetarian and vegan trends popped up, they jumped on that too.
 Now Gluten Free is all the rage and based on the amount of cauliflower items, you can bet they are going crazy trying to fill that niche.

 Well, almost anything.
-You can’t sample raw meat, but just ask anyone in the store and they will open a bag or whatever to let you sample.
+You can’t sample raw meat or alcohol, but just ask anyone in the store and they will open a bag or whatever to let you sample.

 A long time ago, maybe when they started, Trader Joe’s came out with a cloth, reusable bag.
 It had a small logo on the side of it and people who didn’t want to throw away or recycle paper bags (They don’t use plastic ones), could buy one.
 Then came the plastic bags.
 First, it was a red one with a logo on it, then they started to do seasonal bags.
 Then bags for each major market like Arizona, NYC, L.A. etc. Now it’s a collectible thing.